iKamranShahzad/portfolio/README.md

 ![LOGO](https://github.com/iKamranShahzad/portfolio-v2/blob/main/public/PF.webp)

-This is the personal portfolio website of Kamran Shahzad, showcasing his skills, projects, and contact information.
-The website is designed to provide a smooth and user-centric digital experience.
+This is my personal portfolio website, showcasing my skills, projects, and contact information.
+The website is designed to provide a smooth and user-friendly digital experience.

 ## Tech Stack